Yixuan20/Yixuan20.github.io/_pages/about.md

     <p>
         <i><b>Yixuan Li</b>, Rui Zhang, Zihuang Wu, Yang Jiao 2022.09 - 2023.03,  </i>
          </p>
-     <p style="color: rgba(97, 97, 97, 0.7);font-size: 14px;">     Using accelerometers, Pico5444DMSO oscilloscopes, semi-structured interviews with users, UEQ, using multiple linear regression, KMO, particle swarm optimization algorithms to analyze the data and generate new waveforms. </p>
+     <p style="color: rgba(97, 97, 97, 0.7);font-size: 14px;">   Using accelerometers, Pico5444DMSO oscilloscopes, semi-structured interviews with users, UEQ, using multiple linear regression, KMO, particle swarm optimization algorithms to analyze the data and generate new waveforms.
+These optimized waveforms were applied to the vibration system design of the Xiaomi 14 and 14 Pro, Xiaomi's flagship smartphones.
+Since their release, the phones have collectively sold over 7 million units. </p>
      </div>
      </div><div class='paper-box'>
     <div class='paper-box-image'>